SimonSubokLee/ston-docs-son/admin/access_control.kr.rst

    # If referer header is missing, deny.
    !HEADER[referer], deny

-   # /secure/ path is not a subordinate, allow.
+   # /secure/ if the path is not a subordinate, allow.
    !URL[/secure/*], allow